vuepress/ecosystem/docs-next/themes/default/styles.md

 <NpmBadge package="@vuepress/theme-default" />

-Users can customize style variables via a [palette file](#palette-file), and add extra styles via a [style file](#style-file).
+The default theme is styled using CSS, with CSS Variables defining the style variables.

-## Palette File
+Users can override the default CSS variables and write additional styles through the [style file](#style-file).

-The path of the palette file is `.vuepress/styles/index.css`.
+## CSS Variable File

-You can make use of it to override predefined SASS variables of the default theme.
+You can override the default CSS variables in the [style file](#style-file).

 ::: details Click to expand CSS variables
 @[code scss](@vuepress/theme-default/src/client/styles/vars.css)